mcc-prior-art/mcc-layer/README.md

 ## Meta-Cognitive Control Layer for Autonomous Execution

-**MCC-Core** is an execution governance layer for autonomous AI systems.
+**MCC-Core** is a verifiable execution governance layer for autonomous AI systems.

-It defines a verifiable decision boundary between autonomous intent and real-world execution.
+It defines the control boundary between autonomous intent and real-world execution.

 > Intent is not authority.
 > Execution requires a verified decision.
 > No verified decision — no execution.

 MCC-Core is not another agent framework.

-It is the control boundary that determines whether an AI-generated intent may become authorized execution.
+It is the authority layer that determines whether an AI-generated intent, agent action, workflow request, or autonomous system command may become authorized execution.

 ---